Respectful Cat and Dog Euthanasia in Clifton Park, NY

 The time we have with our pets, no matter how long, is never long enough.
 Making decisions regarding the euthanasia of your four-legged family member is never easy under any circumstance.
-Here at Animal Care Hospital, we consider it an honor to be there for you and your pets as you say goodbye.
+Here at Cornerstone Veterinary Hospital of Clifton Park, we consider it an honor to be there for you and your pets as you say goodbye.
 We will do all that we can to make the situation as comfortable and peaceful as possible for your entire family.

 We understand how important it is to have the support of your veterinary team when planning end-of-life care options for your pet.
 We are always happy to answer any questions you may have, and make efforts to accommodate you and your pet throughout the process.